BBBaden-Moodle-userscripts/Download-All-Files/README.md

 ![Download All Files Button](https://cdn-icons-png.flaticon.com/512/16/16096.png)

-## Disclaimer
+# Disclaimer

-This script is provided as-is without any warranty.
-Use it responsibly and adhere to your institution's policies regarding software usage.
+**Note: This script is distributed under the terms of the GNU General Public License v3.0 (GPL-3.0).**

+This script is provided without any warranty and is subject to the terms and conditions of the GPL-3.0 license.
+Users are encouraged to review and comply with the provisions outlined in the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.html).

+Please use this script responsibly and ensure compliance with the GPL-3.0 license and any other applicable regulations.
+The author shall not be held responsible for any consequences arising from the use or misuse of this script.

+For more details about the GPL-3.0 license, refer to the [official GNU GPL-3.0 documentation](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Author

 - **PianoNic** - [GitHub Profile](https://github.com/PianoNic)

-## License

-This project is licensed under the ...
-License.